-Paris, the true City of Lights (regardless of what Las Vegas or Johannesburg have to say on the matter) is one of the most visited cities in the world, and commonly regarded as one of the most beautiful.
-From the patisseriesand cafés, to the imposing architecture and famous fashion sense, the richness of Parisian culture and history is evident everywhere.
+The true City of Lights (regardless of what Las Vegas or Johannesburg have to say on the matter), Paris is one of the most visited cities in the world, and commonly regarded as one of the most beautiful.
+From the patisseries and cafés, to the imposing architecture and famous fashion sense, the richness of Parisian culture and history is evident everywhere.

-École Normale Superieure (ENS Paris) is the highest-ranked of all the universities in Paris, placed at 24th in the world in the latest QS World University Rankings®.
-Situated in the scholastic Latin Quarter just west of the Seine in central Paris, École Normale Superieure (ENS Paris) is within walking distance of famous sights such as the Notre Dame Cathedral and the Jardin du Luxembourg, the second largest public park in Paris.
+École Normale Superieure (ENS Paris) is the highest-ranked among top universities in Paris and in France overall, placed at 23rd in the world in the latest QS World University Rankings.
+Situated in the scholastic Latin Quarter just west of the Seine in central Paris, ENS Paris is within walking distance of famous sights such as the Notre Dame Cathedral and the Jardin du Luxembourg, the second-largest public park in Paris.

-École Polytechnique (ParisTech), ranked 35th in the world, is a founding member of ParisTech (an affiliated group of colleges focusing on science and business subjects) and is ranked just outside of the world’s top 50 universities for engineering and technology within the latest QS World University Rankings by Faculty, ahead of all other French universities.
+Ranked 40th in the world, École Polytechnique (ParisTech) is a founding member of ParisTech (an affiliated group of colleges focusing on science and business subjects) and is the highest-ranked university in France for engineering and technology, in the latest QS World University Rankings by Faculty.

 Although having once been situated in the Latin Quarter, École Polytechnique relocated to just south of the city in 1976.
 Located approximately 30 kilometers outside of central Paris and with a community of over 4,600 students and teachers, École Polytechnique’s main campus offers over 160 hectares of open space and a range of outside sporting facilities which many campuses within the city center can only dream of!

 The Institute d’Etudes Politiques de Paris, commonly known as Sciences Po Paris, specializes in the humanities and social sciences, with approximately 40% of its budget being used to fund research in these subjects.
-Currently ranked 222nd in the world, Sciences Po offers a total of seven campuses across France, home to 11,000 students overall, 42% of which are international.
+Currently ranked 223rd in the world, Sciences Po offers a total of seven campuses across France, home to 13,000 students overall, of whom 46% are international.

-The Université Paris 1 Panthéon-Sorbonne is currently ranked 228th in the world.
-Having inherited the faculty of law and economics from the University of Paris, the Université Paris 1 Panthéon-Sorbonne particularly excels within the faculty of social sciences, for which it ranks 50th in the world.
+The Université Paris 1 Panthéon-Sorbonne is currently ranked 240th in the world.
+Having inherited the faculty of law and economics from the University of Paris, the Université Paris 1 Panthéon-Sorbonne particularly excels within the social sciences, for which it currently ranks joint 55th in the world.
 One of the largest French universities, Université Paris 1 Panthéon-Sorbonne enrolls some 40,000 students in more than 14 teaching and research departments.
 Again located in the vibrant Latin Quarter, the university operates across several famous historic buildings, including part of the Sorbonne itself, making it a prestigious and heritage-rich place to study in Paris.

-One of the founding members of the ParisTech group, the École des Ponts ParisTech is this year ranked at 290th in the world.
+One of the founding members of the ParisTech group, the École des Ponts ParisTech is this year ranked at joint 314th in the world.
 Known for its culture of invention and innovation, the École des Ponts ParisTech offers programs in the fields of engineering, management, economics, transportation, urban planning and environment.
 The university’s main campus is a 20-minute train ride north of central Paris, although many students choose to live in the city center in order to be close to the liveliest areas.
-The school offers housing in the student-centered Latin Quarter and all around the city.
-A relatively small community, the École des Ponts ParisTech enrolls just over 2,000 students, a quarter of which are female.
+The school offers housing in the student-centered Latin Quarter and in other areas of the city.
+A relatively small community, the École des Ponts ParisTech enrolls just over 2,000 students, of which a quarter are female.

 And a bonus…

 Note: This article was originally published in November 2013.
-It was updated in November 2014 to incorporate the latest QS World University Rankings.
+It was last updated in September 2015 to incorporate the latest QS World University Rankings results.